nosco/hx/README.md

 `hx` aims to not control state management, rendering, or anything else about your application.
-It should only give you a way of creating and using React components in your CLJS applications.
+It should only give you a way of creating and using React components in your ClojureScript applications.

 #### 3. Uniform & easy to use